San Jose Drunk Driving Attorney

 Holding Serious Acts of Driver Negligence Accountable

 When an individual is impaired and driving a vehicle under the influence, then he or she puts everyone on the road in danger due to his or her inability to operate a vehicle safely.
-At Mitchell & Danoff Law Firm, we take drunk driving accidents seriously and take your injuries personally, so our Bay Area personal injury lawyer litigates fiercely on your behalf.
+At Mitchell & Danoff Law Firm, we take drunk driving accidents seriously and take your injuries personally, so our San Jose personal injury lawyer litigates fiercely on your behalf.

 If you or someone you love was injured or killed in a drunk driving accident, we can help you pursue the maximum compensation for: